GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Introduction

-\begin{itemize} \item We propose {\sc GPTuner}, a novel manual-reading database tuning system that leverages domain knowledge automatically and extensively to enhance the knob tuning process. \item We develop a LLM-based pipeline to collect and refine domain knowledge, and propose a prompt ensemble algorithm to unify a structured view of the refined knowledge. \item We design a workload-aware and training-free knob selection strategy, develop an optimization method for the value range of each knob, and propose a Coarse-to-Fine Bayesian Optimization framework to explore the optimized space. \item We open-source the built structured domain knowledge for PostgreSQL and MySQL to enable the further study of broader database community. \item We conduct extensive experiments to demonstrate the effectiveness of {\sc GPTuner}, considering different benchmarks, metrics and DBMS.
-Compared with the state-of-the-art methods, \system finds the best-performing knob configuration with significantly less tuning rounds. \end{itemize}
+\begin{itemize} \item We propose {\sc GPTuner}, a novel manual-reading database tuning system that leverages domain knowledge automatically and extensively to enhance the knob tuning process. \item We develop an LLM-based pipeline to collect and refine domain knowledge, and propose a prompt ensemble algorithm to unify a structured view of the refined knowledge. \item We design a workload-aware and training-free knob selection strategy, develop an optimization method for the value range of each knob, and propose a Coarse-to-Fine Bayesian Optimization framework to explore the optimized space. \item We open-source the built domain knowledge for PostgreSQL and MySQL, two datasets for the evaluation of LLM, to enable the further study within the database community. \item We conduct experiments and costs analysis to evaluate the effectiveness, scalability and robustness of {\sc GPTuner}. \end{itemize}